cloudmesh/classes/docs/source/i524/2017/technologies.rst

 36. R

     R, a GNU project, is a successor to S - a statistical programming language.
-It offers a range of capabilities – “programming language, high level graphics, interfaces to other languages and debugging”.
+It offers a range of capabilities – "programming language, high level graphics, interfaces to other languages and debugging".
 "R is an integrated suite of software facilities for data manipulation, calculation and graphical display".
 The statistical and graphical techniques provided by R make it popular in the statistical community.
 The statistical techniques provided